 This is one of Amazon's top sellers, and for good reason.
 It's easy to use, it's lightweight and portable, and it's foolproof.

 Pros: This manual breast pump does all the work for you.
 You simply suction it to your breast, and the milk flows.
 It’s incredibly soft and made from high quality food-grade silicone.
 It’s especially ideal for plane rides, road trips, and other outings.
 Oh, and it’s dishwasher-safe.

 Cons: Some users say that it doesn’t provide enough suction.

-With the NUK manual breast pump, she can control the suction and speed she needs with easy, one-handed pumping
+With the NUK manual breast pump, you can control the suction and speed with easy, one-handed pumping.

 Cons: The suction is dubious, as is the quality, some say.

 It's lightweight enough that you can attach it to one breast, while nursing from the other, to catch every drop of milk without wasting any liquid gold.